 If storm water drainage systems are proposed to discharge to tidal waters, details of any development permit required to undertake operational work within the coastal management district and/or tidal work and marine plant disturbance should be provided.
-If a development permit is required, information will need to be provided in accordance with the Environmental Protection Agency (EPA) Guidelines for Operational Work on State Coastal Land and/or Constructing Tidal Works.
+If a development permit is required, information will need to be provided in accordance with Guideline: Operational Work on State Coastal Land (Department of Environment and Resource Management 2010b) and/or Guideline: Constructing Tidal Works (Department of Environment and Resource Management 2010a).